dtom7/sar/README.md

                                        json txt (multiple file extensions)

 ### Notes
 Minimun Rust version to build this package is `1.63.0`

 This tool has been tested in `Windows 10/11 64-bit` platform only

 Guidelines on integration tests are in `tests/README.md`

+Make sure to use `--release` flag while building